Dull feeling or scientific proof?

-"Now there is evidence that customers using social networks become one Company Keep in touch, generate more sales than other customers, ”was then Dr. Ashish Kumar, assistant professor of marketing at Aalto University quotes.
+"Now there is evidence that customers using social networks become one Company Keep in touch, generate more sales than other customers, ”was then Dr. Ashish Kumar, assistantprofessor for Marketing at Aalto University.

 Breakthrough or tired smile?

 Well, this is after all a great news, whole 5,6% sales increase!
 However, I'm not sure if this 5,6% will trigger any company that is currently not active in social media behind the stove.

 Or whether the 5,6% would not make the skeptics smile tired after the motto: "We always knew ..."

 How were the data collected?

 This study was published in a special edition on the subject of 'Social Media and Business Transformation' in the journal Information Systems Research and can be accessed here http://dx.doi.org/10.1287/isre.1120.0460 - and only for a fee.

 Unfortunately, there is no information about the study data set, i.e. the number of participants surveyed.
-It is not at all clear how the data was measured at all.
+It's not at all clear how the data was even measured.
 But that would be necessary in order to be able to correctly classify the informative value of these numbers, BEFORE you buy the study.

 Clicks or indirect success measurement?

 For example, were the clicks counted?
 And perhaps the indirect commitment rate, that is, those who are informed themselves in social media, but then did not click the same, but rather buy something later, somehow raised?

 Because in my opinion the measurability of such “stragglers”, which is difficult to measure, is the big problem in social media marketing, because it can only be recorded “emotionally” - and therefore social media is suspect for many marketing managers.